na-na-hi/renget/archive/2f8so.md

 \>It’s strange - Kanna grips you just a little tighter.
 \>”The human has paid, Izen.
 Paid well.”
 \>The Great Izuchi, Izen, looks you over like a butcher looking over a prime piece of Aptonoth meat.
 \>”So I see.”
 He takes a step forward.
 “Paid you, Kanna.
-But you wouldn’t deny your dear, beloved brother his fair share, now would you?”
+But you wouldn’t deny your dear, beloved brother his fair share, now would you?”%%

 ---
 ###*Jagras*